 Coffee drinks with milk and milk substitutes such as lattes are usually served in large mugs to accommodate the add-ons.
 Coffee shops that prioritize latte art use special, wide-mouthed latte or cappuccino cups.

 Here is an article that discusses the best coffee mug materials including the advantages and disadvantages of each material.

 Some coffee shops such as Starbucks serve iced coffee drinks in bigger cups to account for the volume that is taken up by ice.

 Why Is a Cup of Coffee Defined as Six Ounces?

-The amount of coffee yield is likely to be less than the water input as some water is absorbed by the coffee grounds.
+Generally, when you make coffee, the coffee yield is less than the water input as some water is absorbed by the coffee grinds.
 Some coffee brewing methods may also experience higher rates of evaporation than others.